-ExpressVPN and PureVPN are both top-notch VPN providers, so deciding which one to go with can be a tough gig.
-That is precisely why we did this comprehensive ExpressVPN vs PureVPN comparison, however, making an informed choice has never been easier.
+ExpressVPN and PureVPN are both top-notch VPN providers, so deciding which one to get is hard.
+With our comprehensive ExpressVPN vs PureVPN comparison, however, making an informed choice has never been easier.
 We compared the two services based on a number of important factors that people generally focus on when choosing a VPN provider, so by the time you reach the end of this overview, you should have no problems determining which one is better for you needs.

 In this ExpressVPN vs PureVPN comparison, we will examine different aspects of each of these two reputable VPN service providers and see which one fares best in those particular areas.
 Like we said, these are both excellent providers and each of them excels in certain areas.